pip-services/pip-services-docs/content/en/python/commons/validate/schema.md

 #### make_required
-Makes validated values always required (non-null).
+Makes validated values always required (non-None).
-For null values the schema will raise errors.
+For None values the schema will raise errors.
 This method returns reference to this exception to implement Builder pattern to chain additional calls.